TinyTapeout/tinytapeout_www/content/guides/workshop/quick_intro/_index.en.md

 Look at the cross section of the MOSFET - the **n diffusion** got split!
 Now we have 2 **n type** sections with a **p type** in between.
 What happened?

-### Split diffusion
+## Split diffusion

-We could have drawn the gate first, and then the diffusion, but drawing the diffusion first lets us more easily align the gate in the middle.
-When the chip is made, the gate is put down first, and then the diffusion mask is used.
+When the chip is made, the gate is created first, and then the diffusion mask is used .
 The gate protects the P substrate from the N type diffusion, so we end up with 2 regions of N type and a region of P in the middle.

-### Drain, Source and Gate
+## Drain, Source and Gate

 To see how well our MOSFET works we need to connect up the gate, drain and source.
 The body is the **p substrate**, and we’ve already connected that to vss.